The definition of online banking is a simple one: a bank or institution that is available online.

 Better Interest Rates

-For example, right now, CIT Bank (an online bank) is offering a 1.85% interest rate.
+For example, right now, CIT Bank (an online bank) is offering a 4.60% interest rate for the Savings Connect Product.
 Compare that to Chase Bank’s savings account, which is offering a miserable 0.01% interest rate!
 Net of inflation, you’re losing money with the traditional banks.

 Don’t get me wrong, Chase does a lot of things well (like their credit cards and checking accounts), but when it comes to savings accounts there are far superior offerings.